eengl/ssh-connect/README.md

 `connect.bash` is a shell script wrapper for SSH connections.
 It provides an in-terminal menu of connection choices that can be added by the user.
 The script has the ability to perform SSH tunneling (upon first connection to a given host).
 Succeeding connections to a host will then use the tunnel established in the first connection.

-Connection options are stored in a comma-delimited config file `~/.sshconnectrc` that has the following format:
+Connection options are stored in a colon-delimited config file `~/.sshconnectrc` that has the following format:

 ```
 number:"title":loginname:hostname:tunnelhostname:localport:usestoken